cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 The left side of the robot had to be less than 2cm away from the border to allow the impeller to deploy correctly in water and attract the fish to be caught using magnets.

 In the end, fishing sequence had to be hacked around due to the poor performance of the navigation on our CPU-bound platform.
-We managed to collect between 0 and 2 fish per match for a total of 9 fish in 7 matches and successfully deposited 7 fish in the net (1.14 fish per match in average if counting fish in robot as 0.5 fish).
+We managed to collect between 0 and 2 fish per match for a total of 9 fish in 7 matches, and we successfully deposited 7 fish in the net (1.14 fish per match in average if counting fish in robot as 0.5 fish).

 An unexpected problem was getting stuck by a shell and thus getting lost.
 Another common problem was the navigation oscillating around its goal at the 2nd or 3rd fishing sequence, after which the robot would freeze until the end.